 In doctor’s professional indemnity insurance policy, the sum insured is relatively known as the limit of indemnity.
 This limit is fixed per accident and per policy tenure, which is known as ‘Any One Accident’ (AOA) and ‘Any One Year’ (AOY) limit, commonly known as AOA:AOY.
 You can choose the ratio of AOA limit to AOY limit from the following:

 The AOA limit, which is the maximum amount to be paid for each accident, should be decided taking into account the nature of the accident and the doctor’s specialty, etc.

 How premiums are determined?

-The premium of a professional indemnity insurance policy depends on various factors like doctor’s specialty, seniority, practice, equipment used, etc. For a surgeon, the policy can cost anywhere between Rs 50,000 to Rs 1 crore.
-For physicians and other category of doctors, it is relatively cheaper.
+The doctor’s professional indemnity insurance policy’s premium depends on various factors like the doctor’s specialty, seniority, practice, equipment used, etc. For a surgeon, the policy can cost anywhere between Rs 50,000 to Rs 1 crore.
+For physicians and other categories of doctors, it is relatively cheaper.
 A majority of the insurance policies offer coverage for once a year.
 Every year, the doctor has to enter into a fresh agreement.

 While doctor’s professional indemnity insurance offers wide coverage, here are some events which are not covered: